Skip to main content

 Events are a popular membership benefit for many associations, and they can also be a great source of revenue!
 Hosting your event registration in Novi gives you the added benefit of:

-How To Setup a New Event in Novi
+Video: Setup a New Event in Novi

 Here's a quick video guide to creating new events in Novi!
 For written steps and additional details, continue reading below.